lightning/bolts/07-routing-gossip.md

     * [`4`:`fee_base_msat`]
     * [`4`:`fee_proportional_millionths`]

-The `flags` bitfield is used to indicate the direction of the channel this update concerns: it identifies the node that this update originated from and signals various options concerning the channel.
-The following table specifies the meaning of the individual bits:
+The `flags` bitfield is used to indicate the direction of the channel: it identifies the node that this update originated from and signals various options concerning the channel.
+The following table specifies the meaning of its individual bits:

 | Bit Position  | Name        | Meaning                          |
 | ------------- | ----------- | -------------------------------- |
 | 0             | `direction` | Direction this update refers to. |
 | 1             | `disable`   | Disable the channel.             |

+The `node_id` for the signature verification is taken from the corresponding `channel_announcement`: `node_id_1` if the least-significant bit of flags is 0 or `node_id_2` otherwise.

 ### Requirements

+The origin node:
+  - MAY create a `channel_update` to communicate the channel parameters to the final node, even though the channel has not yet been announced (i.e. the `announce_channel` bit was not set).
+    - MUST NOT forward such a `channel_update` to other peers, for privacy reasons.
+    - Note: such a `channel_update`, one not preceded by a `channel_announcement`, is invalid to any other peer and would be discarded.
-The creating node MUST set `signature` to the signature of the double-SHA256 of the entire remaining packet after `signature`, using its own `node_id`.
+  - MUST set `signature` to the signature of the double-SHA256 of the entire remaining packet after `signature`, using its own `node_id`.

-The creating node MUST set `chain_hash` and `short_channel_id` to match the 32-byte hash and 8-byte channel ID that uniquely identifies the channel within the `channel_announcement` message.
+  - MUST set `chain_hash` AND `short_channel_id` to match the 32-byte hash AND
+  8-byte channel ID that uniquely identifies the channel specified in the `channel_announcement` message.
+  - if the origin node is `node_id_1` in the message:
+    - MUST set the `direction` bit of `flags` to 0.
+  - otherwise:

-The creating node MUST set the `direction` bit of `flags` to 0 if the creating node is `node_id_1` in that message, otherwise 1.
+    - MUST set the `direction` bit of `flags` to 1.
-Bits which are not assigned a meaning must be set to 0.
+  - MUST set bits which are not assigned a meaning to 0.

-A node MAY create and send a `channel_update` with the `disable` bit set to signal the temporary unavailability of a channel, e.g., due to loss of connectivity, or the permanent unavailability, e.g., ahead of an on-chain settlement.
+  - MAY create and send a `channel_update` with the `disable` bit set to 1, to signal a channel's temporary unavailability (e.g. due to a loss of connectivity) OR permanent unavailability (e.g. prior to an on-chain settlement).
-A subsequent `channel_update` with the `disable` bit unset MAY re-enable the channel.
+    - MAY sent a subsequent `channel_update` with the `disable` bit  set to 0 to re-enable the channel.

-The creating node MUST set `timestamp` to greater than zero, and MUST set it to greater than any previously-sent `channel_update` for this `short_channel_id`, and SHOULD base it on a UNIX timestamp.
+  - MUST set `timestamp` to greater than 0, AND to greater than any previously-sent `channel_update` for this `short_channel_id`.
+    - SHOULD base `timestamp` on a UNIX timestamp.
-It MUST set `cltv_expiry_delta` to the number of blocks it will subtract from an incoming HTLCs `cltv_expiry`.
-It MUST set `htlc_minimum_msat` to the minimum HTLC value the other end of the channel will accept, in millisatoshi.
-It MUST set `fee_base_msat` to the base fee it will charge for any HTLC, in millisatoshi, and `fee_proportional_millionths` to the amount it will charge per transferred satoshi in millionths of a satoshi.
+  - MUST set `cltv_expiry_delta` to the number of blocks it will subtract from an incoming HTLC's `cltv_expiry`.
+  - MUST set `htlc_minimum_msat` to the minimum HTLC value (in millisatoshi) that the final node will accept.
+  - MUST set `fee_base_msat` to the base fee (in millisatoshi) it will charge for any HTLC.
+  - MUST set `fee_proportional_millionths` to the amount (in millionths of a satoshi) it will charge per transferred satoshi.

+The final node:
-The receiving nodes MUST ignore the `channel_update` if it does not correspond to one of its own channels, if the `short_channel_id` does not match a previous `channel_announcement`, or if the channel has been closed in the meantime.
+  - if the `short_channel_id` does NOT match a previous `channel_announcement`, OR if the channel has been closed in the meantime:
+    - MUST ignore `channel_update`s that do NOT correspond to one of its own channels.
-It SHOULD accept `channel_update`s for its own channels in order to learn the other end's forwarding parameters, even for non-public channels.
+  - SHOULD accept `channel_update`s for its own channels (even if non-public), in order to learn the associated origin nodes' forwarding parameters.

-The `node_id` for the signature verification is taken from the corresponding `channel_announcement`: `node_id_1` if the least-significant bit of flags is 0 or `node_id_2` otherwise.
-The receiving node SHOULD fail the connection if `signature` is not a valid signature using `node_id` of the double-SHA256 of the entire message following the `signature` field (including unknown fields following `fee_proportional_millionths`), and MUST NOT further process the message.
+  - if `signature` is not a valid signature, using `node_id` of the double-SHA256 of the entire message following the `signature` field (including unknown fields following `fee_proportional_millionths`):
+    - MUST NOT process the message further.
+    - SHOULD fail the connection.

-The receiving node MUST ignore the channel update if the specified `chain_hash` value is unknown, meaning it isn't active on the specified chain.
+  - if the specified `chain_hash` value is unknown (meaning it isn't active on the specified chain):
+    - MUST ignore the channel update.

-The receiving node SHOULD ignore the message if `timestamp` is not greater than that of the last-received `channel_announcement` for this `short_channel_id` and `node_id`.
-Otherwise, if the `timestamp` is equal to the last-received `channel_announcement` and the fields other than `signature` differ, the node MAY blacklist this `node_id` and forget all channels associated with it.
-The receiving node MAY discard the `channel_announcement` if the `timestamp` is far in the future.
+  - if `timestamp` is NOT greater than that of the last-received `channel_announcement` for this `short_channel_id` AND for `node_id`:
+    - SHOULD ignore the message.
+  - otherwise:
+    - if the `timestamp` is equal to the last-received `channel_announcement` AND the fields (other than `signature`) differ:
+      - MAY blacklist this `node_id`.
+      - MAY forget all channels associated with it.
+  - if the `timestamp` is unreasonably far in the future:
+    - MAY discard the `channel_announcement`.
+  - otherwise:
-Otherwise the receiving node SHOULD queue the message for rebroadcasting, but MAY choose not to for messages longer than the minimum expected length.
+    - SHOULD queue the message for rebroadcasting.
+    - MAY choose NOT to for messages longer than the minimum expected length.

 ### Rationale